Asymmetric-Lab/ECD_grapher/README.md

   -r REFERENCE [REFERENCE ...], --reference REFERENCE [REFERENCE ...]
                         File xy of the ECD plot sperimental --ref_eV              If the reference graph is ∆ε against eV, use this flag.
-  --compare             Iput file are already convoluted ECD spectra -l LEVEL, --level LEVEL
+  --compare             Input file are already convoluted ECD spectra -l LEVEL, --level LEVEL
                         Define the computational level of the simulated graph -i, --invert          Invert the y sign, in order to obtain the enantiomer's ECD